 Even if you work in a technical role, you need strong English communication skills

 Technical persons don’t work in isolation.
 They’ve to work with others.
 They’ve to convince people, agree with them, disagree with them to accomplish their tasks.
 And in an ever- globalizing world, you often need to communicate with others (vendors, customers, partners, and colleagues) located in a different country, and English is invariably the default language for such communication.

-Rishad Premji, Chief Strategy Officer at Wipro, one of the leading Information Technology (IT) companies in India, emphasizes the importance of behavioral skills (or soft skills) for tech people:
+Rishad Premji, former Chief Strategy Officer at Wipro, one of the leading Information Technology (IT) companies in India, emphasizes the importance of behavioral skills (or soft skills) for tech people:

 3. Importance of English will only go up in future